imperialCHEPI/healthgps/architecture.md

 |:--:|
 |*Health GPS Simulation Executive Activity Diagram*|

 Experiment scenarios are evaluated in parallel using multiple threads, however the need to exchange data between scenarios creates an indirect synchronisation with a small overhead.
-The [ADEVS][adevs] executive, `Simulator`, is use inside each thread loop to execute the respective experiment scenario.
+The [ADEVS][adevs] executive, [Simulator][adevsim] class, is use inside each thread loop to execute the respective experiment scenario.
 The simulation executive communicates with the outside world via messages, ideally sharing the same message bus instance with the simulation engine, indicating the start and finish of the experiment, notifying error and cancellation.

 The *message bus* mechanism decouples the sender from the receiver, typically one or more event monitors are used to subscriber for messages, receive, queue, and process the messages queue on its own pace and thread, common activities are display on screen, stream over the internet, summarise results and/or log to file.